Gate Locks for Wooden Gates & Garage Doors: a guide.

 D&D Magnalatch

-versions of this, one is lockable and one isn’t so make sure you pick the
+There are two versions of this, one is lockable and one isn’t so make sure you pick the correct version!

 - No unsightly fixings